Muhammad Ali: The Greatest of All Time

 1. What was Muhammad Ali's original name?

-• Muhammad Ali was born Cassius Marcellus Clay Jr.
+• Cassius Marcellus Clay Jr.

-• Ali won his first heavyweight title on February 25, 1964, by defeating Sonny Liston.
+• February 25, 1964, against Sonny Liston.

-4. How many children did Muhammad Ali have?
+4. How many children did Ali have?

 Spread the love